Guides / Annotation

 Open annotation feature

-Arrow style choices for screenshot annotations
+Arrow style choices that affect clarity

-Combining arrows with callouts and text
+Combining arrows with redaction

 Common mistakes when adding arrows to screenshots